Skip to content

 • e_ta_r_i, e_ta_r_e

-Extended profile, including timestamp, tariffs, and CT/VT configuration (little-endian).
+Extended profile, including timestamps, rates, and CT/VT configuration (Little-Endian).

 • T1: e_t1_a_i/e, e_t1_r_i/e